Philanthropy Under Trump: What To Expect

 Final Thoughts

-Philanthropy under our new administration is a mix of potential upsides and downsides.
+Philanthropy under Trump and his new administration is a mix of potential upsides and downsides.
 The likely positives are tied to market performance and tax reductions, both of which could create an environment that encourages giving.
 However, with J.D.
 Vance’s documented opinions toward major philanthropic players, we might also see a more restrictive regulatory environment for larger institutions—particularly those in education and progressive causes.
 Many claim, “It’s been done to businesses.
 Why not to nonprofits?”

 Of course, we cannot fully predict how the landscape will evolve.
 The interplay of political power, economic conditions, and public sentiment will determine whether philanthropy in the coming years will flourish or face challenges.
 For donors, nonprofits, and those who benefit from charitable efforts, it will be important to stay adaptable and resilient in the face of change.
 But one thing is for sure: There’s never been a better time for planned giving.